Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate: Derivation of the Fr ohlich Hamiltonian

 where $N_0=N-\sum_{\bk\neq 0}a_\bk^\dagger a_\bk$ is the number of condensate particles.

-Our condensation hypothesis on $\tilde V_\BB$ means that on low-energy states $N_0 \geq N- c\sqrt{N}$.
+Low energy states of this Hamiltonian exhibit complete Bose--Einstein condensation, $N_0\approx N$.
 In view of the scaling relations (\ref{eq:VBB})\textendash (\ref{eq:VIB}), we are thus tempted to neglect the terms (\ref{eq:VIB-quad})\textendash (\ref{eq:VBB-quart}).
-We would then arrive at a Fröhlich-type Hamiltonian and an energy expansion similar to Theorem~\ref{thm:main}.
+We would then arrive at a Fröhlich-type Hamiltonian and an energy expansion as described above.
 However, these would feature $\hat V_{\BB}(0)$, $\hat V_{\IB}(0)$ instead of the scattering lengths $a_\BB$, $a_\IB$ and thus be incorrect even at the leading order.
 Because interactions in $\hat H$ are strong on short length scales, particles correlate to balance the kinetic energy with the interaction.
 As a result, although most modes have a momentum of order one (that is, $\xi^{-1}$ in our units), a vanishing number of them have large momenta and are responsible for a shift in energy to leading order.
 We first need to factor out the short scale correlation structure, making the scattering length appear in the couplings instead of the bare potentials and changing the kinetic energy from order $N$ to order one on low energy states.